core-wg/comi/draft-ietf-core-comi.md

   from the CoMI server.

-(4) Sending, reception:
-: The server and client  parse the CoMI request/response payload and the server identifies the corresponding instances in the datastore.
+(4) Request, Indication, Response, Confirm:
+: Processes performed by the CoMI clients and servers.

 (5) Datastore:
-: The store is composed of two parts: Operational state and Configuration datastore.
-  Datastore also supports RPCs and event streams.
+: Resource used to access configuration data, state data, RPCs and actions.
+A CoMI server may support multiple datastores to support more complex operations such as configuration rollback, scheduled update.

-(6) Variable instrumentation:
+(6) Event stream:
-: This code depends on implementation of drivers and other node specific aspects.
+: Observable resource used to get real time notifications.
+A CoMI server may support multiple Event streams serving different purposes such as normal monitoring, diagnostic, syslog, security monitoring.

 (7) Security:
-: The server MUST prevent unauthorized users from reading or writing any data resources.
+: The server MUST prevent unauthorized users from reading or writing any CoMI resources.
 CoMI relies on security protocols such as DTLS {{RFC6347}} to secure CoAP communication.

-## Major differences between RESTCONF and CoMI {#MAJDIF}
+## Major differences between RESTCONF and CoMI {#major-differences}

 CoMI is a RESTful protocol for small devices where saving bytes to transport counts.
 Contrary to RESTCONF, many design decisions are motivated by the